1601-mma2013/One_Call/README.md

 ### b.
 Audit

-Users                         -
+1.Users
-*Young adult
+Young adult

-Users Behaviour               :
+2.Users Behaviour
 *User prefer a fast and simple application.
 *User doesn't like complex layout design.

-Existence of this application :
+3.Existence of this application
 *User able to get the direct information of the nearest contact and location based on emergency button.

-What's the different from     :
+4.What's the different from
 *A customized service specifically for Malaysia country.
 *More friendly application.

-Goal                          :
+5.Goal
 *To minimize the time taken for users to get the contact number and location when they are in emergency.

-Platform to be presented      :
+6.Platform to be presented
 *Gadget(mobile,tablet)

-What will trigger users think of this application :
+7.What will trigger users think of this application :
 *Emergency application